dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 == Changelog ==

+= 1.3.0 (2019-12-30) =
+* Added an option that allows or disallows the use of coupons in the same order with a day of week delivery discount.
+* Fixed a problem where the enabling of the discount delivery was not being checked.
+* A few minor code cleanups.

 = 1.2.3 (2019-12-26) =
 * Added the ability for this plugin to depend on the Pro version of the parent plugin as well as the free version.